teetotum/material/article.react-preact-useid/whats_wrong_with_useid.md

 The Preact team is aware of the [issue](https://github.com/preactjs/preact/issues/3781), but has not yet mirrored the `identifierPrefix` feature.

-Luckily for me the _server-side rendering_ aspect is irrelevant as my components are only ever renderd _client-side_.
+Luckily for me the _server-side rendering_ aspect is irrelevant as my components are only ever rendered _client-side_.
 So my solution to the problem currently is to just use a custom hook instead of `useId`, to generate dynamic and lifetime-stable IDs and using randomness to my heart's content; see next section for implementation details.

 ## Roll your own